bosima/wechat-page-sharing/readme.txt

 = myip.fireflysoft.net =
 http://myip.fireflysoft.net
-This plugin depends on the myip.fireflysoft.net, which can return the exit IP of the user server.
+This plugin depends on the myip.fireflysoft.net, which can return the outbound IP of the user server.
 The exit IP needs to be added to the WeChat IP whitelist.